 The aspect of depression that torments its victims most is certainly the effect it has on emotions.
 Everybody gets sad or worried sometimes, but having this as a nearly constant feature of your life can wear down even the strongest personality sooner or later.

 Often, some small part of this experience will come out in casual conversations.
 As with any sign of depression, this can be easy to misread.
 Many people are philosophical fatalists while remaining quite cheerful and enthusiastic about the future.

 If someone's comments start indicating feelings of powerlessness, a poor sense of self-worth or a total lack of hope that things will be better at some point, it is time to start listening closely to what they're actually saying.
 You'll need to listen to every single word (without being paranoid).
 If someone starts using words like "useless", "stupid" or "why bother" in contexts that don't seem to fit, they might be experiencing a depressive state.
-If they start talking about suicide or self-harm, even obliquely such as by discussing an incident on the news, it is usually time to get worried.
+If they start talking about suicide or self-harm, even obliquely such as by discussing an incident on the news, it is usually time to seek professional help.
 A comment such as "people will be better off without me" should never be ignored.
 If you or a loved one are experiencing suicidal thoughts, reach out for help immediately.
 The National Suicide Prevention Lifeline can be reached at 1-800-273-8255, and is available 24/7.